PharaohTools/ptvirtualize/README.md

 as code in PHP.

 Its easy to write modules for any Operating System but we've begun with Ubuntu and adding more as soon as possible.
-Currently, PTVirtualize works smoothly Windows and Ubuntu.
+Currently, PTVirtualize works smoothly Windows, OSx and Ubuntu.

 ## Installation